bparanj/crystal/computer/electronics/design/static-electric-effect.md

 5. Colleague (expert level):
 "Let's delve into the quantum mechanical aspects of the static electric effect.
 The transfer of electrons in triboelectric charging can be modeled using density functional theory, considering the band structure and surface states of the materials involved.
 We can explore how nanoscale surface features affect charge transfer rates and spatial distribution.
 It's fascinating to consider how quantum tunneling might play a role in charge transfer across small air gaps.
 We should also discuss recent research on using static electricity for energy harvesting, particularly in the context of triboelectric nanogenerators.
 Have you seen the latest papers on controlling static charge in 2D materials like graphene?"

-Asimple experiment to illustrate the static electric effect.
+A simple experiment to illustrate the static electric effect.

 Experiment: The Dancing Tissue Paper